What Are Non-QM Loans Versus Qualified Mortgages

 - Also due to the lack of protection that QM Loans offer

-- Non QM Loans cannot be sold to Fannie Mae and Freddie Mac
+- Non-QM Loans cannot be sold to Fannie Mae and Freddie Mac

 - Are normally sold to other secondary markets to private investors or held by the lender under their own portfolio

-Non QM Loan Borrowers
+Non-QM Loan Borrowers

-Qualified Mortgage requires mandatory waiting period after bankruptcy and foreclosure in order for a home buyer to qualify for a mortgage.
+Qualified Mortgage requires a mandatory waiting period after bankruptcy and foreclosure in order for a home buyer to qualify for a mortgage.

-- Borrowers who do not meet the minimum mandatory waiting period after bankruptcy, deed in lieu of foreclosure, foreclosure, and short sale who cannot qualify with a QM Loan can now qualify with Non QM Loans
+- Borrowers who do not meet the minimum mandatory waiting period after bankruptcy, deed in lieu of foreclosure, foreclosure, and short sale who cannot qualify with a QM Loan can now qualify with Non-QM Loans

-- With real estate values sky rocketing in many parts of the country, home buyers can become home owners with Non QM Loans and can refinance later after they can qualify for QM Loans
+- With real estate values skyrocketing in many parts of the country, homebuyers can become homeowners with Non-QM Loans and can refinance later after they can qualify for QM Loans

-Here are some bullet points on QM Rules with FHA Loan and Conventional Loans where borrowers who do not meet these guidelines, they now can qualify for Non QM Loans:
+Here are some bullet points on QM Rules with FHA Loan and Conventional Loans where borrowers who do not meet these guidelines, they now can qualify for Non-QM Loans:

-- Fannie Mae and Freddie Mac require a 4 year waiting period after a Chapter 7 Bankruptcy discharged date for Conventional Loans
+- Fannie Mae and Freddie Mac require a 4-year waiting period after a Chapter 7 Bankruptcy discharged date for Conventional Loans

-- FHA requires a 3 year waiting period after the recorded date of a deed in lieu of foreclosure and foreclosure and also three years after the date of the finalized short sale date to qualify for a FHA Loan
+- FHA requires a 3 year waiting period after the recorded date of a deed in lieu of foreclosure and foreclosure

 - VA has a two year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify for VA Home Loans

-- Fannie Mae and Freddie Mac requires a four year mandatory waiting period from the recorded date of a deed in lieu of foreclosure and/or date of a short sale to qualify for a Conventional Loan
+- Fannie Mae and Freddie Mac require a four year mandatory waiting period from the recorded date of a deed in lieu of foreclosure and/or date of a short sale to qualify for a Conventional Loan

 There are many home buyers who have recovered after their bankruptcies and foreclosures.
 However, they cannot qualify for a mortgage due to not meeting their waiting period.

-- With Non QM Loans, these folks can now qualify for a mortgage with Non QM Loans with no waiting period after a housing event
+- With Non-QM Loans, these folks can now qualify for a mortgage with Non-QM Loans with no waiting period after a housing event

 - 20% down payment is required with 640 credit scores